froggyos/froggyos.github.io/versions/1.14/README.md

 Time_ProgramRuntime:N - program uptime in milliseconds
 Undefined:U - undefined -->
 ## Calculation
 To perform mathematical operations, you must surround the expression with `{}`.
 You cannot perform string comparison using calculations, use the `>eq` method instead.
+You may use variables inside of calculations, but you cannot use methods.
 ```
 num i = 5
 num j = 10